garethr/garethr-docker/README.md

 ```

 By default this sets up the docker hosted repository if necessary for your OS
-and installs the docker package and on Ubuntu, any required Kernel extensions.
+and installs the docker-ce package and on Ubuntu, any required Kernel extensions.

 If you don't want this module to mess about with your Kernel then you can disable
 this feature like so.
 It is only enabled (and supported) by default on Ubuntu: